Berkeley-CS195/fa23/syllabus.md

 ## Surveys

 There will be periodic surveys throughout the semester, announced during class and on Ed.
 Please submit the survey on time by the date listed on the [homepage](/).
-Planned list of surveys:
-* Pre-semester survey
+* Pre-semester survey: Lecture 01
-* Technology and identity survey
+* Technology and identity survey: Lecture 06
-* Mid-semester survey
-* End-of-semester survey (note: this is separate from campus course evaluations)
+* End-of-semester survey: Lecture 15 (note: this is separate from campus course evaluations)

 ## Readings / QQCR